Alaga Ibile

-Alaga Ibile is the second studio album by indigenous Yoruba rapper Reminisce.
-It was released on 15 November 2013 by Edge Records and LRR Entertainment.
-The album features a blend of Afrobeat and hip hop, and spawned the singles "Nigboro", "Government", "Fantasi", "3rd World Thug", "Eleniyan", and "Daddy".
-Spanning fifteen tracks and a bonus track, it features artists such as Wizkid, Obadice, Burna Boy, Naeto C, Sossick, Davido, Endia and Olamide.
+Alaga Ibile (Yoruba: Lord of the Streets) is the second studio album by Nigerian rapper Reminisce.
+It was initially released for digital download on iTunes on 7 November 2013, before being released physically by Edge Records and LRR Entertainment on 15 November 2013.
+The album features a blend of Afrobeats, fuji and hip-hop, and was supported by the singles "Government", "Fantasi", "3rd World Thug", "Eleniyan", and "Daddy".

+Spanning fifteen tracks and a bonus track, it features artists such as Davido, Wizkid, Olamide, Burna Boy, Naeto C, Obadice, Sossick, and Endia.
 Production was handled by Sossick, Sarz, Jospo, Chopstix, DeeVee and Shizzi.
 The album was nominated for Best Rap Album at The Headies 2014 and won Rap Album of the Year at the 2014 City People Entertainment Awards.
 Alaga Ibile follows up to Book of Rap Stories (2012).

-Background and promotion
+Background

-Following the release of his debut album, Book of Rap Stories (2012), Reminisce quickly began work on his second studio album, Alaga Ibile.
-Reflecting on his debut, he shared in an interview with OkayAfrica that the album didn’t earn him the critical acclaim he had hoped for, as singles like "2Mussh" and "Kako Bi Chicken" led some to question his credibility as a rapper.
-However, his fortunes changed after meeting producer Sossick, who appreciated his talent.
-The two began collaborating on Alaga Ibile, which ultimately established Reminisce's reputation in the Nigerian music industry.
+Following the release of his debut album, Book of Rap Stories (2012), Reminisce began work on his second studio album, Alaga Ibile, which was initially was titled Alaye and meant to span 10 tracks.
+In an interview with OkayAfrica, he said that his debut didn't earn him the critical acclaim he had hoped for, as his songs "2Mussh" and "Kako Bi Chicken" led some to question his credibility as a rapper.
+He later met producer Sossick, who he said recognized his talent, and the pair began working together on Alaga Ibile.

-According to his manager, Ibrahim Okulaja, work on the album started immediately after the debut, with plans for it to feature around 10 tracks.
-The project was initially teased to be titled as "Alaye".
-To build anticipation, he released several singles ahead of the album, including "Nigboro", "Olou'Nishola", "Government" featuring Olamide, and "Koboko".

-On 5 October 2013, Reminisce released a promotional single titled "Hurricane", although the track did not make it to the album.

 Composition

-The album opens with the intro track, which featuring piano-driven production and lyrics reflecting Reminisce's upbringing and challenges, emphasizing his street credibility and aspirations.
-"Government", featuring Olamide and Endia, blends a thumping Chopstix-produced beat with Yoruba-language verses and a rap-dancehall fusion, showcasing cultural pride and collaboration.
-"Sunkere" and "Fantasi" see Reminisce blending hip-hop with Fuji.
+The album's intro track features piano-driven production and lyrics about Reminisce's upbringing and challenges.
+"Government", featuring Olamide and Endia, blends a heavy Chopstix-produced beat with Yoruba-language verses and a mix of rap and dancehall.
+"Sunkere" and "Fantasi" see Reminisce blending hip-hop with fuji.
 "Agidigbo" is an ode to sex workers.